 The FreedomPop service currently costs $5 a month.
 With this monthly service charge, it is possible to cut out all of the extensive data charges that most people run into.
 Beyond this, the individual may also be able to cut down on their data play as they always have access to a hot spot.
 In fact, they might be able to cut down on their service plan completely as it is possible to save money on the mobile phone minutes as well.
 This way, an individual has the potential of saving hundreds of dollars, each and every year, simply by signing up for the $5 service fee from the new FreedomPop company.

 The world has become enraged thanks to the overly tweeted and shared photo of a certain celebrity’s bare naked behind.
 Many think it is a gross misconduct of a woman flaunting her assets.
 Others think she is brave for showing off what her mamma gave her.
 The general consensus is that the “celebrity” in question is doing nothing more than damage her own reputation.
 Ladies and gentleman, Kim Kardashian is nothing special.
-If anything, she just happens to be a lucky girl who happened to land a crazy rap artist.

 Does this make her anything aspiring?
 This is hardly the case considering she has does done nothing noteworthy except sit at New York Fashion Week on the front row and make a sex tape.
 This is not a woman that little girls and impressionable teens should aspire to become.
 Yet, she is the talk of everyone over “breaking the Internet.”
 This woman’s actions did not break the Internet anymore than Bruce Levenson buying Forbes Magazine from Target.
 This is just another one of her poor choices added to a very long list.
 Kim Kardashian is nothing more than the butt of many jokes.
 She has yet to prove her worthiness despite being on covers of magazines.

 If Kim Kardashian is the ultimate goal for little girls in today’s society, then what do we have to show for ourselves and humanity?
-Someone needs to get Kim a reality check because it is the one she has yet to receive.

 The invention of the internet, much like the birth of the telephone or cable TV, has become a household normality.
 And much like the telephone and TV, it has become increasingly more expensive as new options and technologies become available.
 In light of the monopolization and control that internet providers have gained, the president is backing a net neutrality position.